hydrogeologger/hydrogeologger.github.io/_posts/2018-04-18-install_pywafo.md

 title: install pywafo
 ---

-##1. i had a huge number of probelm in using pywafo, the following commands are the ones i used to install wafo in a debian 8
+##1.
+I had a huge number of problem in using pywafo, the following commands are the ones I used to install wafo in a debian 8

  {% highlight bash %}